GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Method

 \subsection{Pre-training}

-GILT is not trained to solve specific tasks but is instead taught the general meta-skill of in-context learning with \textbf{only one unified model}.
-The goal of pre-training is to optimize its parameters to become an effective few-shot reasoner.
-To achieve this, we use a diverse collection of 15 datasets from domains like citation, social, and molecular networks.
-This pre-training data totals over 450,000 nodes and 4 million edges, with individual graph sizes ranging from tens to over 170,000 nodes.
+GILT is not trained to solve specific tasks but is taught the general meta-skill of in-context learning with \textbf{only one unified model}.
+The goal of pre-training is to optimize its parameters to become an effective few-shot reasoner. \textbf{Compared with many previous GFMs, our pre-training corpus is substantially more diverse} \citep{ofa,graphany,gcope,riemanngfm}.
+Specifically, it consists of 22 datasets spanning domains such as citation, social, and molecular networks, totaling over 450,000 nodes and 4 million edges, with individual graph sizes ranging from tens to over 170,000 nodes.
+The test datasets are completely disjoint from the pre-training datasets.
 GILT learns via a multi-task objective covering node, link, and graph classification, on features with dimensions varying from single digits to over 8,000.
 Further details are in Appendix \ref{app:pre-training}.

-At each training step, a complete $N$-way $K$-shot few-shot task consisting of a support set $\mathcal{S}$ and a query set $\mathcal{Q}$ is generated from our diverse training corpus.
+At each training step, a few-shot task consisting of a support set $\mathcal{S}$ and a query set $\mathcal{Q}$ is generated from our diverse training corpus.
 This task is then formatted and passed through the GILT architecture to produce predictions.
 A standard cross-entropy loss is computed between these predictions and the ground-truth labels of the query items, $y_j$:

 This loss is then backpropagated to update all learnable parameters in the model.
 By optimizing the model over millions of such task instances, the framework is not trained to memorize specific graphs or labels.
 Instead, it is explicitly trained to learn the meta-skill of \textbf{inferring a task's rules from a given support set and applying them to a query set}, thereby acquiring its ability to perform in-context generalization on completely unseen graphs.